vanessaluft/CIS-2D/FinalProject/DataStructures/README.txt

 	Queue
  	A queue is a linear list in which items are added at one end and deleted from the other end.
 	Elements of queue:
-	Add() – used to add elements to the end
+	Add() â€“ used to add elements to the end
-	Peek() – returns a copy of the first element
-	Remove() – removes the top element; error if empty Poll() – removes from the top; returns null if the queue is empty
+	Peek() â€“ returns a copy of the first element Remove() â€“ removes the top element; error if empty Poll() â€“ removes from the top; returns null if the queue is empty